 Ideally, you will talk with them about it, and pray with them as well.
 The goal is to get them to see their sin as God sees it and to help them get their relationship with Him right.

 It is worth the time it will take!

-God’s Word relates in a practical way to our kids’ lives, and is the best tool for reaching their heart.
+God’s Word relates in a practical way to our kids’ lives and is the best tool for reaching their hearts.

 (This post is an excerpt from the book Training & Correcting the Heart With Scripture.